RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Adding Data Files**

 The demonstration application includes a number of data files.
-To see how you can edit data files, you only need to look at one of these files, so you do not need to add a folder for it to the project.
+To see how you can edit data files, you only must look at one of these files, so you do not have to add a folder for it to the project.
 To add the data file to your project:

-1. In Solution Explorer, right-click the **BankDemo** project and click **Add** \> **Existing Item**.
+1. In **Solution Explorer**, right-click the **BankDemo** project and click **Add** \> **Existing Item**.
 2. Browse to `C:\MFETDUSER\datafiles`.
 3. Set the file type filter to **All Files (\*.\*)**.
 4. Select the **MFI01V.MFIDEMO.BNKACC.dat** and **MFI01V.MFIDEMO.BNKACC.str** files.